 6 Ways to Cope With the Stigma of Psoriasis

-It can be easy to let people's comments or curiosity get you down, but there are ways to protect yourself from self consciousness brought on by the stigma of psoriasis.
+If you have a chronic skin disease like psoriasis, it can be easy to let people's comments or curiosity get you down.
+But there are ways to protect yourself from self-consciousness brought on by the stigma of psoriasis.

-Conventional wisdom admits that attitude is important.
-With psoriasis, your feelings and challenges are sure to change over time, and depending on how you feel.
-Try to find activities you enjoy, since keeping your spirits up can help you see your health challenges as just a part of the adventure that is your life.
+Attitude is important.
+With any chronic condition--including psoriasis--your feelings and challenges are sure to change over time, depending on how you feel, how well your condition is being managed, and other factors.
+Try to find activities you enjoy--keeping your spirits up can help you view your health challenges as just one part of the adventure that is your life.

-Having a network of supportive family, friends, and others can buoy you against life's more difficult aspects.
-If you don't have the support you need, there are psoriasis support groups that meet in person and online.
+Having a network of supportive family members, friends, and others can help buoy you against the more difficult aspects of life with psoriasis.
+If you find yourself without the support you need, talk to your health care team about psoriasis support groups that meet in person in your area and/or online.

-Talk therapy helps people develop a better understanding about themselves and the world around them.
-It can be helpful to talk to an impartial counselor about what your psoriasis means to you, and how it affects your life.
+Talk therapy can help people develop a better understanding about themselves and the world around them.
+When you have psoriasis, it can be helpful to talk to an impartial counselor about how your condition affects your life.
 Therapy is often covered under insurance, as well.

-Try to figure out what parts of psoriasis make you the most self conscious.
-Do you hate it when people stare, or is it comments or questions that make you uncomfortable?
-Finding what affects you most can help you be prepared to address the situations when they arise.
+Try to figure out what parts of having psoriasis make you the most self-conscious.
+Do you hate it when people stare at your skin, or do comments or questions make you uncomfortable?
+By learning what affects you the most, you can be better prepared to address the situations when they arise.

-Educating yourself, then educating others, is a great way to break down the stigma of psoriasis.
-At the very least, its easier to deal with people's comments or questions when you understand how to answer them.
+Educating yourself--then educating others--are great ways to break down the stigma of psoriasis.
+At the very least, it may be easier to deal with people's comments or questions when you understand your condition and are prepared to respond to them.